If you ask parents of young kids what their biggest parenting challenge is, 90% of them will respond with something related to their child’s behavior.

 It’s that simple.

-The thing is, children get just as frustrated as we do… “But I want to wear my Christmas dress today!” (in the middle of summer).
+The thing is, children get just as frustrated as we do… “But I want to wear my winter coat today!” (in the middle of summer); “But I need to pull every single thing off every shelf at the grocery store!”

 Now that my kids are a little older, I (Meg) have a little bit of perspective (ok, a LOT of perspective).